bashaer310/Smart-Voice-Assistant/README.md

 # Smart Voice Assistant
 This is a full-stack solution for a smart voice assistant integrated into the Absher platform, built with React, Tailwind, ASP.NET, Azure, OpenAI, and MySQL.
 The project allows older adults to access and complete essential government services using voice commands.
-It includes core features such as **interactive voice execution of services**, **personalized reminders and responses**, and **voice-delivered results in audio format**.
+It includes core features such as **interactive voice execution of services**, **personalized reminders and responses**, and **voice-delivered results**.

 ## Features